chunkya/models/research/slim/README.md

 Let's say you have a directory of images: ```/data/photos/class1```, ```/data/photos/class2```,...

+For this step make sure there are only RGB images in your dataset.

 To create TFRecord from directory of images in /data/tf_record:
 ```
 python3 convert_data.py --dataset_name=standard --dataset_dir=/data/
 ```